Richmond RCMP have arrested a 26-year-old driver and impounded his car after a cyclist was found dead by the side of the road.

 The 26-year-old driver, a Richmond resident, was taken into custody near his home and his vehicle has been seized for investigation.

-There’s no indication, as of yet, that alcohol, drugs or speed were factors in the collision.
+There's no indication, as of yet, that alcohol, drugs or speed were factors in the collision, and the driver is co-operating with police.

 "I'm very aware of that section of 5 road.
 It's a disgusting road to cycle on and I only use it if completely necessary," said Williams, who doesn't own a car and cycles everywhere.